DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/Radio.md

 # Radio Communications

 In EMS communications, radio codes are essential for fast, clear, and professional interaction.
-Using standardized codes helps teams relay patient status, requests, and emergencies quickly without confusion.
+Using standardised codes helps teams relay patient status, requests, and emergencies quickly without confusion.

 ---

 ## Radio Codes
-While plain English is generally acceptable, some players do enjoy uzing radio codes in their roleplay.
+While plain English is generally acceptable, some players do enjoy using radio codes in their roleplay.
 These are commonly accepted radio codes.

 | **Radio Code** | **Meaning**                                    |
 |-------------|------------------------------------------------|